digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-09-GitLab-Integration-with-Jenkins.md

 <img src="/assets/img/post-imgs/GitLab_Jenkins/19.png" width="100%">

-Finally Apply & Save Changes
+Finally Apply and Save Changes

 Now, GitLab integration with Jenkins has been completed.
 Now, We can check the connectivity, using build button and checking console logs.